 \myparagraph{ANNS on a Graph Index} We use the function $G.$\algname{Find-Knn}$(x, k)$ to perform an ANNS on a graph $G$ for the point $x$, which returns the approximate \knn{s} of $x$.
 Most graph-based ANNS methods use a variant of a \textit{greedy (beam) search} (\Cref{alg:greedySearch}) to answer a \knn query~\cite{ANNScaling}.
 For a query point $x$, the algorithm maintains a \defn{beam} $\mathcal{L}$ with size at most $L$ (the \defn{width} of the beam) as a set of candidates for the nearest neighbors of $x$.

 Let $G.E_{\text{out}}(x)$ be the vertices incident to the edges going out from $x$ in $G$.
 We call these the \defn{out-neighbors} of $x$.
-On each step, the algorithm pops the closest vertex to $x$ from $\mathcal{L}$ (Line~\ref{alg:greedySearch:pop}), and processes it by adding all its of out-neighbors to the beam (Line~\ref{alg:greedySearch:addneighbor}).
-A set $\mathcal{V}$ is used to maintain all points that have been processed (Line~\ref{alg:greedySearch:updatev}).
+On each step, the algorithm pops the closest vertex to $x$ from $\mathcal{L}$ (Line~\ref{alg:greedySearch:pop}), and processes it by adding all of its out-neighbors to the beam (Line~\ref{alg:greedySearch:addneighbor}).
+The set $\mathcal{V}$ maintains all points that have been processed (Line~\ref{alg:greedySearch:updatev}).
 If $|\mathcal{L}|$ exceeds $L$, only the $L$ closest points to $x$ will be kept (Line~\ref{alg:greedySearch:prune}).
 The algorithm stops when all vertices in the beam have been visited, as no new vertices can be explored (Line~\ref{alg:greedySearch:while}).
 The algorithm returns the $k$ closest points to $x$ from $\mathcal{L}$ and the visited point set $\mathcal{V}$ (Line~\ref{alg:greedySearch:return}).

-In some circumstances (e.g. when parts of the dataset contain many near duplicates), it is possible that the algorithm will traverse fewer than $k$ points for a query, and thus return fewer than $k$ points.
-To solve this problem, options include resorting to a brute force search or repeating the search from other starting points.
+In some cases, it is possible that the algorithm traverses fewer than $k$ points for a query, and thus returns fewer than $k$ points.
+To solve this problem, options include using a brute force search or repeating the search from other starting points.

 \myparagraph{Parallel Primitives} \algname{par-filter}($A$, $f$) takes as input a sequence of elements $A$ and a predicate $f$, and returns all elements $a\in A$ such that $f(a)$ is true. \algname{par-argmin}($A$, $f$) takes as input a sequence of elements $A$ and a function $f : A \to R$, and returns the element $a\in A$ that has the minimum $f(a)$. \algname{par-sum}($A$) takes as input a sequence of numbers $A$, and returns the sum of the numbers in $A$. \algname{par-filter}, \algname{par-argmin}, and \algname{par-sum} all take $O(n)$ work and $O(\log n)$ span. \algname{par-select}($A$, $k$) takes as input a sequence of elements $A$ and an integer $0 < k \leq |A|$, and returns the $k^\text{th}$ largest element in $A$.
 It takes $O(n)$ work and $O(\log n \log\log n)$ span~\cite{JaJa92}.
 We use the implementations of these primitives from ParlayLib~\cite{Blelloch20}.